View all models

 Hour/minute/second, date and day at 3H.

-Hardened stainless steel Trip-Tick® case construction/DLC with sapphire bi-directional rotating bezel.
+Hardened stainless steel or DLC Trip-Tick® case construction.
 Inner soft iron anti-magnetic Faraday cage to protect movement.
 Protective patented anti-shock movement mount.
 Patented inner bi-directional Roto-Click® bezel.
 Operated by crown at 4H.
 Case diameter 43mm, lug width 22mm.